In addition to bariatric surgical procedures, you and your HonorHealth physician may also discuss nonsurgical weight loss options. These include:

 - Have one or more medical conditions resulting from excess weight.

-A bariatric specialist will insert an instrument called an endoscope through your mouth, placing two saline-filled balloons in your stomach.
-Using two balloons lets you feel fuller; some studies have shown that this leads to greater weight loss potential.
+- A bariatric physician will insert an instrument called an endoscope through your mouth, placing two balloons in your stomach.

 - The balloons will be filled with saline (a sterile salt solution) and will remain in your stomach.